jbiason/blog/content/books/things-i-learnt/blogging/index.md

 date = 2019-07-25

 [taxonomies]
-tags = ["en-au", "books", "things i learnt", "personal", "blogging"]
+tags = ["books", "things i learnt", "personal", "blogging"]
 +++

 You may feel "I'm not start enough to talk about this" or "This must be so